 GST/HST Credits

-I've already left Canada and I'm still getting cheques from the tax authority!
+I've already left Canada but I still received money from the CRA!

-You have filed your tax return in Canada as a resident for tax purposes?
+You filed your tax return in Canada as a resident for tax purposes?
 After you left Canada, did you receive extra payments (in addition to your tax refund) every quarter?
-If you still get cheques from the tax authority after leaving, one step has been forgotten:
+If you still receive money from the CRA after you left, you forgot to do one step:

-After returning home, you had to call the tax authorities and tell them the departure date and the new address so that they don’t automatically send you extra cheques that you have to pay back later anyway.
+After returning home, you had to call the CRA and tell them the departure date and the new address so that they don’t automatically send you extra cheques that you have to pay back later anyway.

 - The GST credit is a tax-free payment for low-income earners.

-- It is granted automatically if you submit the tax return as a “resident”.
+- It is granted automatically when you submit the tax return as a “resident for income tax purposes”.

 - You don’t have to apply for it separately.